lemon24/reader/docs/dev.rst

 :issue:`253` discusses using entry tags to implement the current entry flags (read, important); tl;dr: it's not worth adding entry tags just for this.

+As of late 2021, I closed :issue:`228` with `wontfix`, since I don't have a use case for it, nor enough bandwidth to implement it.

 Feed updates
 ~~~~~~~~~~~~